anhaidgroup/delex/examples/Single-Machine-Example.md

 ### Data

-With the repository we have provided a small sample dataset called dblp_acm in parquet format.
+The data we downloaded earlier contains files in parquet format.
 This is a small dataset of paper citations with about 1000 rows per table.

 ```
 # path to the test data directory